 We wouldn’t be surprised if the WF-1000XM4 were to replace the Bose QuietComfort Earbuds as the option for best ANC the moment it is released.

 But this is not a feature we would expect a no-name brand to implement well.
 It might happen.
 Anker is a relatively new company that makes affordable products with good ANC.
 But check what the reviews say first, and don’t get your hopes up.
 Doing so will only set you up for disappointment.

 Finally, you need to take a good look at what other features or requirements you have and prioritize them.
 Not accounting for the Anker Liberty Air 2 Pro, all the devices showcased in this guide carry a hefty price tag.
 But while their core features are the same (ANC-enabled true wireless design), they all remain distinguishable through their secondary features.

 We all have different wants and needs when it comes to our earbuds.
 And while the desire for ANC is the thing that unites all those reading this guide, some may be more interested in IP ratings, others in battery life, etc.

 Identifying which features and requirements you need most will go a long way in ensuring you get your money’s worth.

 These have been four of the best noise-canceling earbuds currently on the market.

-And should none of the devices showcased in this guide strike your fancy at this time, just remember the things we’ve mention in the last segment and you’ll be fine going off on your own search for perfection.
+And should none of the devices showcased in this guide strike your fancy at this time, just remember the things we’ve mentioned in the last segment, and you’ll be fine going off on your own search for perfection.